 Like stepping into a time machine, this tiny, picturesque atoll is the sort of hideaway that you search for your whole life to discover.
 Despite the limited tourist infrastructure, it provides a delightful escape holiday and is becoming one of the more popular spots in the archipelago.
 There are superb coral beaches, numerous snorkelling spots, well-priced pensions, lots of fish and one of the few noteworthy archaeological sites in the Tuamotus.

-The structure of the Mataiva lagoon gives it a particular appearance: the coral constructions at the surface of the water create dividing walls 50m to 300m wide, forming about 70 basins with a maximum depth of 10m.
-Seen from a plane, the play of light on this underwater tessellation forms a mosaic of green.
+The structure of the Mataiva lagoon gives it an unusual appearance: the coral heads create walls 50m to 300m wide that form about 70 basins with a maximum depth of 10m.
+Seen from the plane it looks like a mosaic of greens.
+Unforgettable.